Ritual ceremonies of the Imperial Palace: Pregnancy-Birth

-Gochaku obi

-A ceremony held on the day of the dog, the ninth month of pregnancy, for female members of the Imperial Family who have conceived a child, to pray for a safe delivery.
-In the case of Empress Masako, the Emperor presented her with a red and white silk sash, which was then delivered to the expectant female royal family member by a palace official sent by the sash's parent, followed by a Gochaku Shinken no Gi.
+A ceremony held on the day of the dog of the sexagenary cycle in the ninth month of pregnancy for female members of the Imperial Family who have conceived a child to pray for a safe delivery.
+In the case of Empress Masako, the Emperor presented her with a red and white silk sash (生平絹の帯 kinohiraginu no obi), which was then delivered to the expectant female royal family member by a palace official sent by the sash's parent, followed by a Gochaku Shinken no Gi.
 The sash is then taken to the Three Palace Sanctuaries by the head priest for substitute worship on behalf of the couple.
-The obi is offered to the temple at the end of each of the three halls, and a prayer of congratulations is said.
-This series of ceremonies is called Kashikokoro Kourei-den Shin-den ni Chakutai Hokoku no Gi.
-After the ceremony, the sash is delivered again by the attendant, and the crown prince in his morning clothes ties the sash on the queen, who is dressed in daily daily daily cloth and Hakama, with the help of the attendant.
-In addition, in the fifth month of pregnancy, an internal dressing is performed.
-But it is not a formal ceremony.
-In the case of the Crown Princess, she wears a very light indigo daily cloth and a bright scarlet Hakama, and the Chief of the Household of the Crown Prince carries the Obi presented by the Empress into the room.
-The Crown Prince, dressed in a morning gown and led by a maid of honor, enters, and the couple sits in chairs facing each other.
-The maid of honor places the obi over the queen's hakama and makes a loose bow knot in front, which the queen herself ties.
-After the couple leaves and the ceremony is complete, a member of the Togu staff dressed in formal mourning attire says a few words of congratulations, and then the Director General of the Imperial Household Agency delivers the "Onshukushi.
-The couple will have lunch at the Imperial Palace in the afternoon and report to the Emperor and Empress.
+The obi is offered to the temple at the end of each of the three halls, and a norito is said.
+This series of ceremonies is called Kashikodokoro Koureiden Shinden ni Chakutai Hokoku no Gi (賢所皇霊殿神殿に着帯奉告の儀).
+After the ceremony, the sash is delivered again by the attendant, and the crown prince in his morning clothes ties the sash on the princess, who is dressed in uchigi (court dress robe) and hakama, with the help of the lady-in-waiting.
+In addition, in the fifth month of pregnancy, naionchakutai (内御着帯) is performed, however it is not a formal ceremony.
+In the case of the Crown Princess, she wears a very light indigo uchigi and a bright scarlet hakama, and the Chief of the Household of the Crown Prince (東宮大夫 Tōgū daifu) carries the Obi presented by the Empress into the room.
+The Crown Prince, dressed in a morning gown and led by the head lady-in-waiting, enters, and the couple sits in chairs facing each other.
+The head lady-in-waiting places the obi over the princess's hakama and makes a loose bow knot in front, which the princess herself ties.
+After the couple leaves and the ceremony is complete, a member of the Tōgū staff dressed in formal attire says a few words of congratulations, and then the Grand Steward of the Imperial Household Agency delivers a congratulatory address (御祝詞 onshukushi).
+The couple will have a celebratory lunch (御祝御膳) at the Imperial Palace in the afternoon and report to the Emperor and Empress.